Now, April is quite a decent time to visit Vienna.

 Enjoy some food & drink

-- Attention turns from beer to whisky at the Vienna Whisky Convention (April 5th and 6th), although the venue is our main brewery.
+- The Vienna Whisky Festival (April 4th and 5th), although the venue is our main brewery

-- The Fantasy Con (2024 dates TBA) is a small event with an artist alley, readings, music and similar
+- The Fantasy Con (April 12th to 13th) is a small event with an artist alley, readings, music and similar

 On the music front: